mrparker909/COVID-DiseaseModel2021/README.md

 # COVID-DiseaseModel2021
-R codes for model fitting using the disease analytics model from (INSERT CITATION HERE UPON PUBLICATION).
+R codes for model fitting using the disease analytics model from Parker, M.R.P., Li, Y., Elliott, L.T., Ma, J., Cowen, L.L.E (2021).
+Under-reporting of COVID-19 in the Northern Health Authority region of British Columbia.
+Canadian Journal of Statistics [In Prep].

 Data in /Code Repository/Data/bccdc_NHA_weekly_non_cumulative.csv has been manually scraped from several publicly available sources: